Olivia Podmore death: Sport NZ responds to damning report

 "We already have a lot of great work under way, including initiatives to further invest in athlete wellbeing, athlete voice and athlete pathways.
 This action plan will build on this and enable us to work towards a high performance system that athletes and high performance staff have told us they are looking for."

-Among the 10 initiatives were: implementing athlete voice mechanisms, ensuring athlete contracts clearly outline minimum standards, monitoring support to athletes at transitional periods such as at the time of selections, making sure athletes have transparent and regularly monitored Individual Performance Plans and a focus on developing leadership at all levels of coaches and the executive.
+Among the 10 initiatives were: implementing athlete voice mechanisms, ensuring athlete contracts clearly outline minimum standards, monitoring support to athletes at transitional periods such as selections, making sure athletes have transparent and regularly monitored Individual Performance Plans and a focus on developing leadership at all levels of coaches and the executive.

 Point six on HPSNZ's action plan in particular identifies a need to prioritise and invest further in women's health and leadership initiatives.

-"While the Heron/Leberman report was focused on Cycling NZ, HPSNZ will be using its 90 recommendations to improve the dozens of National Sporting Organisations under its oversight.
+"While the Heron/Leberman report was focused on Cycling NZ, HPSNZ will be using its 90 recommendations to improve the dozens of National Sporting Organisations under its oversight," Castle said.

 "This will be a team effort.
 We will work with Cycling New Zealand and other sports to implement the plan to further support athletes, coaches and support staff to ensure their training and performance environments are allowing them to thrive and succeed."

-Cycling NZ also released a statement this morning vowing their commitment to the recommendations of the 2022 Heron/Leberman report into the sporting body's culture.
+Cycling NZ also said this morning it was committed to the recommendations of the 2022 Heron/Leberman report into the sporting body's culture.

-Cycling New Zealand chairman Phil Holden said they accept the findings of the report, and have since appointed highly-regarded sports administrator, Kereyn Smith MNZM, as a Transformational Director at the organisation.
+Chairman Phil Holden said they accept the findings of the report, and have since appointed highly regarded sports administrator, Kereyn Smith MNZM, as a transformational director at the organisation.

 "Today is a milestone in our planning process, in that we are delighted to announce that the Cycling Integrity Steering Committee will be established and will be chaired by the Hon Kit Toogood QC.
 He has recently completed sitting as a High Court Judge for more than 11 years.
 He will bring a wealth of experience, integrity and mana to the committee.